Celebrate National Burger Day with 10 Best Burgers in Dublin

 Wow Burger

 WOW offers a retro diner layout, with bold yellows and reds setting the scene for moist and tasty burgers served with crisp lettuce and a tangy house sauce.
 On the plus side, toppings are free.
-With great variety you can found Wow burgers at various locations in and around Dublin.
-The price of Hamburger, Cheese and Bacon start from €5.95.
+With great variety, you can find Wow burgers at various locations in and around Dublin.
+The price of hamburgers, Cheese and Bacon starts from €5.95.

 Location: CHQ Building, ISFC, North Dock, Georges Dock, Dublin 1, Co.
 Dublin, Ireland